Zahran tribe

 Zahran (زهران), also known as Banū ʿZahrān ibn Kaʿab, is one of the oldest Arabian tribes in the Arabian Peninsula.
 It is regarded as one of the largest tribes in Al Bahah Province.

 Al Baha is the homeland of Zahran and Ghamid.
 However, many tribes that descend from Zahran and Azd settled in Oman (Note: Not to be mistaken with the Sultanate of Oman, Oman refers to the region that stretches along the Gulf of Oman coastline in what is today the Sultanate of Oman and the United Arab Emirates.) and Tanukh under leadership of Malik bin Fehm in the 3rd century.

-Oman's modern royal family, Al Said, is said to descend from Zahran through Malik ibn Fehm.
-Moreover, many currently live in Mecca, Jeddah, Riyadh, and Dammam due to large migration from villages and small cities during the 1960s and 1970s in search of a better life.
+According to tradition, Malik bin Fehm composed these verses before his quest for Oman: